 Maggie's entire career has been devoted to school psychology.
 She volunteers for the American Red Cross in the area of Disaster Mental Health.
 Maggie is a trainer for AS+K to Save a Life and Youth Mental Health First Aid.

-Maggie is married with 1 son, 3 daughters, 1 grandson and 3 rescue dogs.
+Maggie is married with 1 son, 3 daughters, 2 grandchildren and 3 rescue dogs.